babaniyi/babaniyi.github.io/_posts/2023-03-22-writing-system-design-for-search-ecommerce.md

 There are two methods for learning representations of words in word2vec:
 - Continuous bag-of-words model: predicts the middle word based on surrounding context words.
 The context consists of a few words before and after the current (middle) word.
 This architecture is called a bag-of-words model as the order of words in the context is not important.
 - Continuous skip-gram model: predicts words within a certain range before and after the current word in the same sentence.
-A worked example of this is given below.

 We will not explain in detail the other ML-based approaches for transforming texts.